dmrokan/gsl4godot_gsl/doc_sphinx/integration.rst

 References and Further Reading
 ==============================

-The following book is the definitive reference for @sc{quadpack}, and was written by the original authors.
+The following book is the definitive reference for |quadpack|, and was written by the original authors.
 It provides descriptions of the algorithms, program listings, test programs and examples.
-It also includes useful advice on numerical integration and many references to the numerical integration literature used in developing @sc{quadpack}.
+It also includes useful advice on numerical integration and many references to the numerical integration literature used in developing |quadpack|.

 * R. Piessens, E. de Doncker-Kapenga, C.W.
 Ueberhuber, D.K.
 Kahaner.
-  @sc{quadpack} A subroutine package for automatic integration Springer Verlag, 1983.
+  |quadpack| A subroutine package for automatic integration
+  Springer Verlag, 1983.

-The @sc{cquad} integration algorithm is described in the following paper:
+The |cquad| integration algorithm is described in the following paper:

 * P. Gonnet, "Increasing the Reliability of Adaptive Quadrature Using Explicit Interpolants", ACM Transactions on Mathematical